juliarose/juliutils/README.md

 ### escapeRegExp

-Escape a string in RegExp.
+Escapes a string in RegExp.

 #### Parameters